-Therefore to say that devotional service can be checked by material circumstances means that Krsna can be covered by maya.
-Srila Prabhupada speaks of such adulterated devotional service in the purport to the ahaituky verse from the SB 1.2.6:
+Therefore to say that devotional service can be checked by material circumstances is just like saying that Krsna can be covered by maya.
+Srila Prabhupada gives an analysis of such adulterated devotional service in the purport of the ahaituky verse from the SB 1.2.6:

 SB 1972 1.2.6 purport

 Therefore, a so-called disciple who is hankering for so-called personal instruction is actually not approaching the guru to understand how to get out of the material clutches.
 His idea of a guru is that guru is a pet, or in other words an instrument to fulfill his sense gratification.
 This only aggravates his material disease.
 It is of no wonder that his so-called relationship of getting material benefits from the guru is checked when the spiritual master physically departs.
-He is not serving the guru, he is serving his material motive.
-That is why his service has to stop at a certain point.
+They are not serving the guru, they are serving their material motive.
+That is why their service has to stop at a certain point.
 Just as anything material, such devotional service is temporary.

-Because the spiritual master is completely perfect, all emanations from him, such as his disciples or his organizations are perfectly equipped as a complete whole.
-Provided the members are following the instructions of the spiritual master, naturally his organizations are identical with Krsna and therefore with the spiritual master as well.
+And because the spiritual master is completely perfect, all emanations from him, such as his disciples or his organizations are perfectly equipped as a complete whole.
+Provided the members are following the instructions of the spiritual master, naturally his organizations are identical with Krsna and therefore with spiritual master as well.

 (Letter to Yasomatinandana 1976)

 When we speak of organization however it means disciples.
 The organization is simply to facilitate the preaching of the disciples.
-Without disciples, who repeat the words of the spiritual master, the organization is just an empty shell, which at that point becomes different from the spiritual master.
+Without disciples, who repeat the words of the spiritual master, the organization is just an empty shell, which ceases to be non-different from the spiritual master.
 The spiritual master expands through his devotees into an organization because they follow his instructions and thus the movement expands.